Religious debates over the Harry Potter series: Dumbledore's sexual orientation

 On 19 October 2007, Rowling spoke at New York City's Carnegie Hall.
 When asked by a fan whether Albus Dumbledore, the books' wise mentor-figure, "who believed in the prevailing power of love, ever [fell] in love himself", Rowling replied:

-My truthful answer to you ...
-I always thought of Dumbledore as gay ...
-Dumbledore fell in love with Gellert Grindelwald, and that added to his horror when Grindelwald showed himself to be what he was ... falling in love can blind us to an extent ... he was very drawn to this brilliant person, and horribly, terribly let down by him.
+My truthful answer to you...
+I always thought of Dumbledore as gay. [...]
+Dumbledore fell in love with [Gellert] Grindelwald, and that added to his horror when Grindelwald showed himself to be what he was [...]
+[F]alling in love can blind us to an extent[.] [...]
+[H]e was very drawn to this brilliant person, and horribly, terribly let down by him.

 The statement was met with an ovation from the audience.
-"If I'd known it would make you so happy, I would have announced it years ago!"
-Rowling said.
+"If I'd known it would make you so happy, I would have announced it years ago!", Rowling said.

 Christians critical of both Harry Potter and homosexuality responded pointedly to the revelation.
 Christian author Berit Kjos, for instance, said that Rowling's statement furthered his opposition to the books, as Rowling "has introduced values that are contrary to the Biblical message".
-Laura Mallory responded to Rowling's statement by telling U.S. network ABC that the books are "a subtle indoctrination into anti-Christian values ...
+Laura Mallory responded to Rowling's statement by telling US network ABC that the books are "a subtle indoctrination into anti-Christian values [...].
 A homosexual lifestyle is a harmful one."

 Rowling commented on the dispute in an interview with the BBC.
 "Do I think a gay person can be a moral compass?
 I think it's ludicrous that we are asking that question in the 21st century.
 The Christian fundamentalists were never my base."